JazmineMT/ContentGuide/03-grammar-and-mechanics.md

 </pre>

 ### Referencing Other Companies
-Honor’s the companies own names for themselves.
-Go by the official website.
+Honor a company by capitalizing their name the same way that they do according to their official website.
 <pre>
 ✅  In the Google Play Console.
 </pre>